isomerpages/sla-geoworks/_programmes/Singapore Geospatial Festival/Singapore Geospatial Festival 2024.md

 <h2>Opening Session</h2>
 <p>The opening session of SG GeoFest 2024 was kicked off with the Opening
 Address by Mr Yeoh Oon Jin, Chairman of SLA.
-In his remarks, Mr. Yeoh highlighted the significant progress of the Singapore Geosatial Masterplan, which is well o</p>
+In his remarks, Mr. Yeoh highlighted the significant progress of the Singapore Geospatial Masterplan, which is well underway.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/DSC07825.jpg">
 </div>